 Babies do, generally, get into a routine of feeding but you should still breastfeed on demand, at least in the first few weeks, as this keeps your supply most in tune with your baby's requirements.
 You feed when your baby seems hungry.
 This allows for your baby's periods of growth spurts when feeds may need to be more often, and allows for other factors, such as when it is hot and your baby is thirsty.

 Your baby receives a more watery foremilk at the start of a breast feed.
 This is thirst quenching.
 As a breast feed continues, the later milk (or hind-milk) is richer in fats.
 The hind-milk fills your baby up.
-The hind-milk contains more energy and nutrition needed for your baby to grow and thrive.
-It is therefore important that the baby finishes on one breast before being offered the second (otherwise your baby would only drink two lots of foremilk).
+The hind-milk contains more of the energy and nutrition needed for your baby to grow and thrive.
+It is therefore important that your baby finishes on one breast before being offered the second (otherwise your baby would only drink two lots of foremilk).

 How do I get my baby to latch on?

 This information is intended as a guide only.
 Ask a midwife, breastfeeding counsellor or friend/relative whom you trust (and who has successfully breastfed) to show you.
 Books, magazines and internet resources have good photographs, video and pictures/diagrams to demonstrate positioning and technique.

 Latching on is the term for getting your baby attached to your breast for feeding.
 This is the most important thing to get right when starting to breastfeed.
 Pictures, diagrams and online videos make this easier to understand.
 Some general points are:

 - Hold your baby with their nose opposite your nipple.
 Your baby needs to get a very big mouthful of breast from underneath the nipple.
 Placing your baby 'nipple to nose' will allow your baby to reach up and attach well to the breast.